-🐍 Python Environment Paradise: Finding My Perfect Workflow 🌴
+🐍 Python Environment Jungle: Finding My Perfect Workflow 🌴

-A Personal Journey Through Pyenv, Pipenv, venv, Virtualenv, Homebrew, Anaconda, Miniconda, and finally Micromamba
+A Personal Journey Through Pyenv, Pipenv, venv, Virtualenv, Homebrew, Anaconda, Miniconda, Micromamba, Pixi, and uv

 Table of Contents